|

 Life only in Spirit |

-In seeking a cure for dyspepsia consult matter not at all,
+In seeking a cure for dyspepsia consult matter not at

-must destroy the false belief that life and intelligence are in matter, and
+We must destroy the false belief that life and intelligence are in matter, and

 plant ourselves upon what is pure and perfect.
 Paul said, "Walk in the Spirit,